baylonp/ASE_Project/README.md

    ```

 2. **Configure the test:**
-   - Open the Locust interface at .
+   - Open the Locust interface
    - Set the number of simulated users and the request rate.
    - Start the test and analyze the results.